sudheesreedhara/Iloveapis-apijam/README.md

 ### Before you begin
 - Sign-up for a Apigee trial account at https://login.apigee.com/sign__up If you already have an account, skip this step.
+- Download the latest release from this project in zip format.

 ### Agenda